mavryk-network/mavryk-protocol/docs/protocols/015_lima.rst

 Invoices
 --------

-@g.b.fefe rewarded 15000 ꜩ and @Ochem rewarded 10000 ꜩ for code contributions (Consensus Key feature) included in this protocol.
+@g.b.fefe rewarded 15000 ṁ and @Ochem rewarded 10000 ṁ for code contributions (Consensus Key feature) included in this protocol.
 (MR :gl:`!6350`)